Tehnix/wp-campusnet-authentication/README.txt

 == Changelog ==

+= 0.2.6 =
+ * Add example in a comment on testing the API via CURL

 = 0.2.5 =
  * Add drop-down to choose the default role of a new user logged in via the plugin